 Pittu mixture is placed in this equipment and placed over a small mouthed pot with boiling water ( this equipment will go into the pot about one-third) and covered with a lid and steamed until Pittu is done.

 This oblong grinding stone (Tamil name “ammi”) and the roller (Tamil name “kulavi”) which looks like a rolling pin are made out of slate.
 In the traditional Tamil cooking dried ingredients such as coriander, cumin, and black pepper are placed on the heavy stone and pulverized with the roller.
 The slate stone has carved ridges to hold the ingredients in place.
-Traditionally coconut sambol, chutneys, curry pastes are also made with this equipment.
-When grinding with ammi and kulavi, spices, coconut are placed on the base stone and the top roller (kulavi) is moved back and forth.
+Traditionally coconut sambol, chutneys, curry pastes are all made with this equipment.
+When grinding with ammi and kulavi, spices or coconut are placed on the base stone and the top roller (kulavi) is moved back and forth.
 When using this apparatus, very less water is used.
 Usually in older days ammi is placed on the floor and a person will sit in front of it and move the roller back and forth to grind.
 Later on this equipment were placed on concrete slabs built such a person can stand and do the work.
-In modern days this has been replaced with food processor.
+In modern days this has been replaced with food processor and dry grinder.

-There is another kind of grinding stone which is used to make dosa batter, idly batter, Vadai batter etc. In Tamil this is called “aatu kallu” Here the middle of the base stone is cup shaped where lentils are placed with water and ground with the roller.
+There is another kind of grinding stone which is used to make batter such as dosa batter, idly batter, Vadai batter etc. In Tamil this is called “aatu kallu” In this equipment, middle of the base stone is cup shaped where lentils are placed with water and ground with the roller.
 The roller is moved in a circular manner with one hand.
 When grinding this way, the lentil and water would normally come outside the cup onto the base stone.
 So the person who grinding will frequently push the lentil and water into the cup with one hand while rotating the roller with the other hand until the consistency of the batter is reached.
 Using this apparatus to grind lentils does take a lot of time.
 Normally 2 cups of lentils will take about 20 minutes or so to make into a batter.
 This equipment is always placed on the ground and the person will sit in front of the equipment on a very small board called “palakai kattai”.

 Rice pounding equipment (Ural & Ulakkai)

 Traditionally rice is pound with this equipment to make rice flour.
 This equipment is very similar to mortar and pezzle but much bigger than mortar and pezzle.
 In Tamil the mortar like equipment is called “ural” and the pezzle like equipment is called “ulakkai”.
 Normally “urall” is about 3 feet tall and the “ulakkai” would be about 4 – 4.5 feet tall.
-Traditionally rice is washed and then let dried a little bit in the sun.
+Traditionally rice is washed and then let dry a little bit in the sun.
 While the rice is damp, it’s placed in the “ural” and pound using the “ulakkai”.
 A person will stand and use the ulakai to pound the rice.
 Then the pound rice is placed in a sifter and sifted to get the flour.
 When sifting the rice the particles which are collected in the sifter would be put into the “ural” again and pound to make the rice flour.
 This equipment is now replaced with electric equipments.
 The pound rice flour is then roasted on fire to remove any dampness and stored in air tight containers.

 Separating the lentil from the whole beans (Thirukai kallu)

 I am not so sure the name of the equipment used for this process.
-I have heard this is called “thirukai kal” and now a days this is very rare and I haven’t seen it.
+I have heard this is called “thirukai kallu” and now a days this is very rare and I haven’t seen it.
 This equipment is made out of slate and very heavy.
 Normally whole beans such as whole mung beans, whole urad dhal etc would be put in the upper cup area on the top slate and it’s turned round and round with the handle.
 In this process the husk of whole beans would separate and the split beans would be collected.